 In vitro studies and animal studies have found that WWB’s pain-relieving effects are due to its ability to scavenge free radicals and down-regulate inflammatory mediators, including tumor necrosis factor-α and nuclear factor-kappa B.

-It also seems to affect prostaglandin production, reducing inflammation that leads to pain like cramps and also fevers.
+It also seems to affect prostaglandin production, reducing inflammation that leads to pain like cramps and fevers.

 2. Used to Manage Arthritis Symptoms and Chronic Pain